|

 Your

-Employer, School or Organization Might Get You a Discount:
+Employer, School or Organization Can Get You a Discount:

 If you

-work for a large company, government agency or university, you probably
+work for a large company, government agency or school, you probably

 qualify for a discount, as much as 25%.
 This may include phones for